From Cited Evidence Tables to Forest Plots: Meta-Analysis with AI-Extracted Data

-But here’s what makes this phase frustrating: a systematic review paper isn’t one big narrative.
+But here’s what makes this phase frustrating: an SR paper isn’t one big narrative.
 It’s made up of 15–20 small sections, and each section is essentially a different cross-analysis of the same extraction data.
 The “Characteristics of Included Studies” table pulls from one set of columns.
 The forest plot pulls from another.
 The sensitivity analysis pulls from yet another.
 In a traditional Excel workflow, every section means building a new pivot table, writing new formulas, or manually re-sorting the same spreadsheet in different ways.

 This article shows how Instill AI Collection makes this entire phase faster and less error-prone.
-If you’re not yet familiar with how Collection works for screening and data extraction, we recommend reading Systematic Review with AI: Screen and Extract Data from Research Papers in Minutes first — this article builds on the structured output from that workflow.
+If you’re not yet familiar with how Collection works for screening and data extraction, we recommend reading

 Key Takeaways